The book's ripples continue to spread. Even today, ask any group of poly activists what originally got them going, and some are likely to mention

 When my kids were old enough, it was an easy choice to give them the shorter version of Stranger for their birthdays.
 For most readers, I think it's slightly the better book.

 P.S.: Here's a different opinion.

-5 Oberon and Morning Glory Zell, legendary advocates for Stranger and founders/leaders of Neo-Paganism, are writing their autobiography, The Witch and the Wizard.
+5 Oberon and Morning Glory Zell, legendary advocates for Stranger and leading figures in Neo-Paganism, are writing their autobiography, The Witch and the Wizard.
 [Update April 2014: They finished it, and it was published by Llewellyn in winter 2014.]
-In the preliminary text below, Oberon and his lifelong friend Lance Christie (1944–2010) tell how they (Oberon and Lance) discovered Stranger in their freshman year of college, setting them on their life path:
+In the preliminary text below, Oberon (OZ) and his lifelong friend Lance Christie (1944–2010) tell how they discovered Stranger in their freshman year of college, setting them on their life path:

 OZ: That fall the October selection of the Science Fiction Book Club was a new book by Robert Heinlein called Stranger in a Strange Land.
 Lance was a subscriber and he got the book.
 He took it home and read it over Christmas vacation.
 When he got back he handed it to me and said, “You have got to read this!”
 So I did.
 There was an incredible sense of recognition — here was someone who understood us and was talking to us.
 And the ideas that he was putting forth were all ones that we resonated with on so many levels.

 ...Having been an avid reader of Heinlein’s juveniles all through high school, I was really ready for SISL.
 As the protagonists in his previous works had all been my age progressively, so it was with the newest one: Valentine Michael Smith… with his Martian-trained mental abilities and alien cultural perspective.
 A perspective uncannily like that of Lance and myself.